Some prescription cannabinoids (IE Nabilone) are covered by OHIP and private insurance companies.

 With your initial visit you will receive a consultation with a physician as well as a free introductory cannabinoid education session with one of our trained cannabinoid educators.

-After you and your physician determine that medical marijuana is right for you, you should never pay for a medical document (similar to a prescription) for medical marijuana.
+After you and your physician determine that medical cannabis is right for you, you should never pay for a medical document (similar to a prescription) for medical cannabis.